mailbackwards/vibecoding-ona25/high_schools/README.md

 - Think of a problem you want to solve.
 - Look at pages on the internet for stories and look deeper at data sources.
 - Think about interactivity.

+## What you can do with this next?
+* There are endpoints to find the top colleges, business schools, law schools, etc.
+* Go find them and build your own thing 🙂